dogmatiq/protean/README.md

 ## Goals

 - Full support for client, server and bidirectional streaming.
-- Services should be consumable by web browsers using standard browser APIs.
+- Services to be consumable by web browsers using standard browser APIs.
-- Services should be equally easy to consume from other servers in any language.
+- Services to be equally easy to consume from other servers in any language.
-- Provide adequate level of cache control for use with service workers.
+- Provide an adequate level of cache control for use with service workers.
 - Allow the client to choose the best encoding (protobuf, json or text) on a per-call basis.
-- Allow the client to choose the best encoding and transport on a per-call basis.
-Options include "conventional" HTTP GET and POST requests, websockets, server-sent events (SSE) and JSON-RPC.
+- Allow the client to choose the best transport on a per-call basis.
+Options to include "conventional" HTTP GET and POST requests, websockets, server-sent events (SSE) and JSON-RPC.
 - Produce [`http.Handler`](https://pkg.go.dev/net/http#Handler) implementations
   that work with Go's standard web server.
 - Co-exist with gRPC services built from the same Protocol Buffers definitions.